-CFPF Grant Application: Projects 2
+CFPF G Grant Application: Projects .
+2

-1.0.
-Scope of Work Narrative 2
+Scope of Work Narrative

-Needs and Problems
+eds and Problems

-Goals and Objectives 4
+als and Objectives

-Work Plan 5
+ork Plan

-Evaluation 6
+aluation

 CFPF Grant Application: Projects

 1.0.
 Scope of Work Narrative

 Needs and Problems

 The purpose of this application is to request funds to implement flood prevention and protection projects in areas that are subject to recurrent flooding.
 A Citywide Drainage Study is underway to inventory and assess all storm infrastructure and conveyances within the City of Petersburg, made possible with Round 2 CFPF funding.
 The goal of the Citywide Drainage Study is to locate, attribute, and assess stormwater assets (public and private) within the City.
 A key outcome from the Citywide Drainage Study is that areas of capacity-constrained stormwater infrastructure will be identified and a prioritized list of projects to improve flooding conditions will be identified.
 As the Citywide Drainage Study has been in progress, additional needs have been identified for the successful completion of the project.